Bay Views Restaurant Fare

 Beginning with a set of Hog Island Sweetwater oysters, my taste buds were elated.
 Almost 3 years had passed since tasting oysters this fresh during my travels in New Orleans, and while the NOLA oysters were slightly more voluptuous, the Hog Island Sweetwater oyster had better flavor.
 Fresh like the ocean, they tasted as though they had been plucked and shucked minutes before sitting atop a plate just for me, and paired perfectly with a spritz of lemon and mignonette (vinegar based side sauce) consisting of green pepper, onion, and delectably unexpected cooling cilantro.

 For my main, I went with the fried oyster po’boy.
-The oysters perfectly fried, crispy outside, soft inside in a light well-seasoned cornmeal, and the bread was sturdy but not teeth-breaking baguette hard.
+The supple oysters were perfectly fried, with a crisp well-seasoned cornmeal crunch, inside a sturdy but not teeth-breaking baguette.
 The po’boy dressing resembled the modern refined version of a proper remoulade with cabbage slaw vs. shredded lettuce, tomato, and mayo found on more traditional versions.
 Which at the risk of sounding like a food snob is my preference.

 In addition to the food, the inside and (especially outside) offer delightful views of the Bay Bridge, though to be honest, being so focused on my food I barely looked up to take it all in.
 With that, there is a reason people stand in line for a taste of the goods at Hog Island Oyster Co. and as someone who has tasted their offerings, I can attest the wait is worth every second.